Rari-Capital/rari-stable-pool-contracts/CONCEPT.md

 We have covered security above, but see [our website](https://rari.capital/risks.html) for more information on the risks associated with supplying funds to Rari.

-## Performance Fee
+## Fees

+See [this Notion article](https://www.notion.so/Fees-e4689d7b800f485098548dd9e9d0a69f) for more information about fees and where they go.

-A 9.5% performance fee is deducted from all interest earned by RSPT holders.
+* A *9.5% performance fee* is deducted from all interest earned by RSPT holders.
 This fee is liable to change in the future (but fees on past interest cannot be changed).
+* Furthermore, a *0.5% withdrawal fee* is deducted from all withdrawals from the Rari Stable Pool.
+This fee is also liable to change in the future.

 ## COMP